 Subaru is a part of the larger conglomerate, Subaru Corporation, which also includes other businesses like industrial machinery, aerospace, and eco-technology.

 What makes Subaru different from other car brands is its all-wheel drive technology.
-Almost all Subaru vehicles come with a standard all-wheel-drive system, which provides them excellent traction and stability in various driving conditions.
+Almost all Subaru vehicles come with a standard all-wheel-drive system, which provides them with excellent traction and stability in various driving conditions.
 They perform well in ice, snow, and other challenging weather conditions.

 Subaru vehicles use the boxer engine configuration, especially in cars above 1,500 CC.
 The combination of boxer engine layout, symmetrical all-wheel drive technology, and transmission balanced over the front axle provides optimal weight distribution with a low center of gravity.